kubesphere/website/content/en/docs/installing-on-linux/on-premises/install-kubesphere-and-k3s.md

 ---
 title: "Deploy K3s and KubeSphere"
 keywords: 'Kubernetes, KubeSphere, K3s'
-description: 'Use KubeKey to install K3s and KubeSphere.'
+description: 'Learn how to use KubeKey to install K3s and KubeSphere.'
 linkTitle: "Deploy K3s and KubeSphere"
 weight: 3530
 ---